owncloud/ocis/ocis/README.md

 # ocis

-The ocis package contains the Infinite Scale runtime and the commands for the Infinite Scale cli.
+The ocis package contains the Infinite Scale runtime and the commands for the Infinite Scale CLI.

-## Service registry
+## Service Registry

 This package also configures the service registry which will be used to look up the service addresses.
-It defaults to mDNS.
-Keep that in mind when using systems with mDNS disabled by default (i.e. SUSE).

 Available registries are:

--   nats
+-   nats-js-kv (default)
 -   kubernetes
--   etcd
--   consul
 -   memory
+-   etcd (deprecated)
+-   consul (deprecated)
--   mdns (default)
+-   mdns (deprecated)

 To configure which registry to use, you have to set the environment variable `MICRO_REGISTRY`, and for all except `memory` and `mdns` you also have to set the registry address via `MICRO_REGISTRY_ADDRESS`.

-### etcd

-To authenticate the connection to the etcd registry, you have to set `ETCD_USERNAME` and `ETCD_PASSWORD`.

 ## Memory limits